MiniProfiler/rack-mini-profiler/README.md

 Middleware that displays speed badge for every html page.
 Designed to work both in production and in development.

+#### Features

+* database profiling.
+Currently supports Mysql2, Postgres, and Mongoid3 (with fallback support to ActiveRecord)

 ## rack-mini-profiler needs your help

 We have decided to restructure our repository so there is a central UI repo and the various language implementation have their own.